Ricanz/API-Example/pondok_kopi/getNik.md

 ## Headers

-Include the `Authorization` header with Basic authentication credentials.
+Include the `Authorization` header with Bearer authentication credentials.

 ```javascript
 const myHeaders = new Headers();